 IMPORTANT: In order to run a Matching analysis, each Matching Key must pass a Uniqueness test at 95% or higher.
-For more information about Uniqueness tests, see Section 3.10.1, "Evaluating a Data Set for Unique Values," on page 67.
+For more information about Uniqueness tests, see Section 3.10.1, "Evaluating a Data Set for Unique Values," on page 66.

-- Display Attributes Select additional attributes that Analyzer displays in the data comparison results. - Attributes used in the matching key are display attributes by default. - Click $Add \odot$ to insert an additional attribute, and click $Subtract \odot$ to remove an existing attribute. - Data Set Definition Select a data set definition to use in the matching values search. - 3 Click Analyze 2.
+- Display Attributes: Select additional attributes that Analyzer displays in the data comparison results. - Attributes used in the matching key are display attributes by default. - Click $Add \odot$ to insert an additional attribute, and click $Subtract \odot$ to remove an existing attribute. - Data Set Definition: Select any two data set definitions to use in the matching values search. - 3 Click Run Matching 2.